 Knowing your accounts and their stakeholders well is essential for thoroughly personalized content.
-If you’re implementing ABM, before generating content you should have already developed your Ideal Customer Profile The data from that should be your starting point.
+If you’re implementing ABM, before generating the content you should have already developed your Ideal Customer Profile and the data from that should be your starting point.

 While the ICP helps you identify and segment your most valuable accounts, and target new ones, you will need more specific information on those accounts to create the best-personalized content.
 This means keeping an eye on your regular interactions with target accounts, as well as their annual reports and even social media, to identify their particular interests and pain points.

 Fortunately, customizing ABM content doesn’t mean that you have to start from scratch.
 After all, with limited resources, it’s not possible to generate entirely new content for each client.